NethServer/docs/administrator-manual/en/base_system.rst

 =========

 The :index:`Dashboard` page is the landing page after a successful login.
-The page will display the :index:`status` and configurations of the system.
+The page will display the :index:`status` and configuration of the system.

 .. _duc-section:

 Disk analyzer
 -------------

-This tool is used to visualize :index:`disk usage` in a simply and nice graph in which you can interact with click and double click to navigate in the directories tree.
+This tool is used to visualize :index:`disk usage` in a simple and nice graph in which you can interact with, click, and double click to navigate in the directories tree.

-After installation go in :guilabel:`Dashboard` and then :guilabel:`Disk usage` tab and click :guilabel:`Update` to index the root directory and to display the graph.
-This process can take several minutes depending on occupied disk space.
+After installation go to the :guilabel:`Dashboard`, and then :guilabel:`Disk usage` tab, and click :guilabel:`Update` in order to index the root directory and display the graph.
+This process can take several minutes depending on the occupied disk space.

 Well known folders are: